LibreTranslate/LibreTranslate/README.md

 ## Mobile Apps

 - [LibreTranslator](https://codeberg.org/BeoCode/LibreTranslator) is an Android app [available on the Play Store](https://play.google.com/store/apps/details?id=de.beowulf.libretranslater) and [in the F-Droid store](https://f-droid.org/packages/de.beowulf.libretranslater/) that uses the LibreTranslate API.
+- [Translate You](https://github.com/you-apps/TranslateYou) is a privacy focused translator app built with MD3 available [in F-Droid Store](https://f-droid.org/packages/com.bnyro.translate/) and uses the LibreTranslate API amongst other providers.
 - [LiTranslate](https://github.com/viktorkalyniuk/LiTranslate-iOS) is an iOS app [available on the App Store](https://apps.apple.com/us/app/litranslate/id1644385339) that uses the LibreTranslate API.

 ## Web browser